• Proposed

 Justification

 P. chloephorus is a species known from Mexico and Argentina.
-It has been recorded in a small number of sites (8) and population size is estimated at only 8000 mature individuals, bellow IUCN’s population size threshold for threatened categories through criterion C. However, given its likely wide distribution, different suitable habitats and numerous potential hosts, there is no evidence of significant population reduction and the species is assessed as Least Concern (LC).
+It has been recorded in a small number of sites (8) and population size is estimated at only 16000 mature individuals.
+However, given its likely wide distribution, different suitable habitats and potential hosts, and lack of evidence of significant population reduction, the species is assessed as Least Concern (LC).

 Taxonomic notes

-P. chloephorus is the type and only species in the Phylloboletellus genus, established based on its morphological evidence.
-Molecular studies have since confirmed it as a monotypic genus, though its phylogenetic position remains unresolved (Farid et al. 2018).
+P. chloephorus is the type and only species in the Phylloboletellus genus.
+This has been confirmed through molecular studies, but its phylogenetic position remains unresolved (Farid et al. 2018).
 Synonym: Phylloboletellus chloephorus var. mexicanus

 Why suggested for a Global Red List Assessment?